Naereen/slides/2019_04__Presentation_IEEE_WCNC__MoTION_Workshop/README.md

 #### Please :pray: ask questions *at the end* if you want!

-> By R. Bonnefoi, ==L. Besson==, J. Manco-Vasquez and C. Moy.
+> By R. Bonnefoi, L. Besson, J. Manco-Vasquez and C. Moy.

----

-# 1. Motivations

-- IoT networks are interesting and will be more and more present,
-- More and more IoT objects
-- $\Longrightarrow$ networks will be more and more occupied

-But...

 ---